snie2012/kaleido-hackathon/README.md

 # 2018 Kaleido-NCSU Hackathon

 Welcome hackathoners!
+We're thrilled that you've decided to participate in this joint venture between Kaleido and NC State.
+Here is your challenge:

+* Come up with a valid industry use case where blockchain technology can add value by delivering additional measures of one or more of the following: security, transparency, efficiency, auditability, identity, immutability and data privacy.
+The default Kaleido environments are restricted to three user nodes, so bear this limitation in mind as you brainstorm use cases.
+* Compose a smart contract or series of smart contracts in Solidity or any other EVM compatible language.
+We recommend Solidity as it is the most heavily documented.
+* Provision a Kaleido environment with at least two user nodes, using a node protocol and consensus algorithm of your choice.
+You can choose between Geth + PoA or Quorum + IBFT/Raft.
+Quorum allows for private transaction processing if your use case requires the need for data obfuscation.
+* Deploy and interact with the contract(s) using a Web3 library (e.g. Web3.js).
+Your Web3 layer should expose the available functions in the contracts.
+Don't panic, we have an easily-consumable example right here in this repo.
+* Optionally, construct a frontend module that can interact with your backend code and ultimately communicate with the blockchain.
+Everyone loves a nice UI, but don't waste too much time on this component.
+The emphasis should be on the use case, smart contract and backend code.
+* Compose a README with instructions on how to use your project.

+## Hackathon Repo

 This repo is your starting point and your sounding board.
 We've included all the code you need to provision a Kaleido environment and deploy your first solidity smart contract.
 Every program is constructed with a minimalist straightforward approach, and each includes heavy documentation in an effort to provide clarity around the Ethereum compatible APIs and Javascript logic.
 Feel free to use these pieces as educational resources or even as the scaffolding for your own project.
 That's what they're here for...

 OK, ready to get going?
 Follow these simple instructions and we'll have you up and running in a few minutes.

 ## Dependencies

-Not much, just Node.js to drive the various programs and curl to exercise some basic REST methods:
+Not much, just Node.js to drive the various programs and curl to exercise some basic REST methods.
+Optionally, you can also choose to install `jq` to format the JSON output:

 * [Node.js](https://nodejs.org/en/download/) - we recommend grabbing the latest LTS version
 * [curl](https://curl.haxx.se/download.html) - use the appropriate binary for you OS
+* [jq](https://stedolan.github.io/jq/) - A command-line tool that makes reading JSON data easier

 ## Create your Kaleido Account